Skip to content

 <Text>Popular gadgets come from vendors like:</Text>

-// regular icon
+// classic regular icon

 <FontAwesomeIcon icon="fa-regular fa-flux-capacitor" />